TrustBound/dream_test/documentation/11-utilities.md

 These are small helper modules that make tests more reliable and less repetitive:

 - `file`: predictable IO + structured errors (great for temp files/snapshots)
-- `process`: small BEAM helpers for test isolation (counters, unique ports)
+- `process`: small helpers for test isolation (counters, unique ports)
 - `timing`: monotonic time + formatting
 - `sandbox`: run code in an isolated process with timeout/crash reporting